The Untold Story of the Witches of Oz. |

 In Nessa's room, Elphaba tells her sister that she thinks the party is an absurd idea.
 Nessa disagrees, and delightfully announces she even has a date, and that Galinda was the one who orchestrated the whole thing.

 Back in her room, Galinda and her friends are getting dressed for the party.
-Galinda opens a present from her aunt, a long, black, pointed hat.
-Her friends suggest she give it to someone she hates.
+One of Galinda's friends opens a box from her grandmother, discovering a tall, black, pointed hat, and suggests she give it to someone she hates.
 Galinda agrees, and gives it to Elphaba to wear at the party.

 That evening, the party begins, and Fiyero and Galinda dance.
-Madame Morrible arrives, and gives Galinda a training wand and informs her that Elphaba requested that she be included in the sorcery class.
+Madame Morrible shows up and surprises Galinda with a training wand, informing her that Elphaba requested that she also be included in the sorcery class.

 Elphaba herself arrives at the dance, wearing the hat, and all the students laugh at her.
 She stays anyway and dances alone, which only incites more laughter.
 Galinda feels terrible, and goes to dance with her roommate.
-Meanwhile Boq attempts to confess to Nessarose the reason why he invited her, but stops so he cannot hurt her feelings.
-Nessa develops feelings for him.
+Meanwhile Boq attempts to confess to Nessarose, who has clearly fallen in love with him, the reason why he invited her, but stops so he cannot hurt her feelings.
 The party ends with everyone having a good time ("Dancing Through Life").

 The next day in history class, Dr. Dillamond gets fired and taken forcefully from the classroom.
-A mysterious government scientist comes in to teach the class.
-He is accompanied by a terrified, caged Lion cub.
+A mysterious government scientist comes in to teach the students, bringing a terrified, caged Lion cub.
 The scientist insists that cages are the next big thing, and that it is for the animal's own good.
-Elphaba is horrified by the idea of caged Animals, and angrily casts a spell that makes the class go insane.
-Only Fiyero is unaffected, and he and Elphaba steal the Lion cub to return him to the forest.
+Elphaba is so angry by the idea of caged Animals that she casts a spell that makes the class go mad.
+Only Fiyero is unaffected and he helps Elphaba steal the Lion cub to return him to the forest.

 As Elphaba gets ready to leave for the Emerald City, Galinda, Fiyero, and Nessa gather at the train station to see her off.
 Galinda, distressed that Fiyero has been acting strangely ever since the day Dr. Dillamond got fired, informs both him and Elphaba that she is renaming herself "Glinda," in honour of the Animal professor who could never pronounce her name correctly.
 Fiyero is unimpressed, and leaves.
 Glinda cries on Elphaba's shoulder, fearing that Fiyero does not care for her anymore.
 Elphaba invites her to come with her to the Emerald City, to take her mind off him.
 Glinda agrees, and the two friends set off to enjoy what the city offers ("One Short Day").